C78.6: Secondary malignant neoplasm of retroperitoneum and peritoneum

 The cancer cells have spread in your body and multiplied at another site.
 These are called metastases.

 The abdominal organs are located in the abdominal cavity.
 The inside of the abdominal cavity is covered by a thin membrane.
 This thin membrane also surrounds all the organs in the abdomen.
 The organs can move against each other thanks to this thin membrane.
-The metastases in the abdomen may affect the thin membranes of your organs or abdominal cavity.
-Between the abdominal cavity and back, there is a space inside the body that contains a lot of connective tissue and fat.
+Between the thin membrane of the abdominal wall and the back there is a space that contains a lot of connective tissue and fat.
 The kidneys, pancreas, part of the large intestine and aorta for instance are located in this space.
-The metastases may also affect the area between your abdominal cavity and your back.

 Additional indicator